muvildan/SEAT_CODE-CSS/README.md

 ## Summary
 This is a project that includes a Front-end Landing Page built with HTML5, LESS (CSS3), JS, and lots of love.
-This exercise is part of the hiring process of the AEM Frontend position at SEAT:CODE.
+This exercise is part of the hiring process for the AEM Frontend position at SEAT:CODE.
 It is meant to provide credibility in a range of both hard and soft skills:
 - HTML5, LESS (CSS3), Vanilla JS
 - BEM Methodology
 - Responsive Design